maxmarkov/mlops-zoomcamp/lecture-notes/WEEK-3/03-orchestration.md

 Finally, start the agents.
 They will only run flows that match work queues with desired tags.

 **Summary**.
 The work queue is a bridge pointing specific flows to execution environments.
 Work queues could be filtered by
-- what deployments work queue lestens to
+- what deployments work queue listens to
 - tags
 - flow runner